csswizardry/csswizardry.github.com/_posts/2020-05-19-the-fastest-google-fonts.md

 from the critical path, so I wasn’t expecting to see any improvements in first paint.
 In fact, while harry.is remained identical, CSS Wizardry got 200ms slower.
-What we do see, however, is **a dramatic improvement in first contentful paint**—over a second on harry.is! **First web font improved on harry.is**, but not on csswizardry.com.
+What we do see, however, is **a dramatic improvement in first contentful paint** — over a second on harry.is! **First web font improved on harry.is**, but not on csswizardry.com.
 Visually complete was 200ms slower.

 I’m happy to say, for the metrics that matter the most, **we are 700–1,200ms faster**.

-While this does massively improve the time it takes the web font to render, it’s still defined inside a synchronous CSS file—we can only expect so much improvement from this move.
+While this does massively improve the time it takes the web font to render, it’s still defined inside a synchronous CSS file — we can only expect so much improvement from this move.

 Predictably, Lighthouse now only gives one warning: